gazoodle/geckolib/README.md

  - Removed readline library as it isn't supported on Windows and it wasn't really doing anything
  - Added some extra doc for issue #18
  - Added RFERR handler to client and simulator to start investigations
+ - Handle Watercare index out of range
+ - Accessors can now deal with Time type entries

 ## Done/Fixed in 0.3.23
  - Demoted some INFO logging to DEBUG to reduce HA log file clutter